 - In Bottom, Richie receives birthday cards from himself every year - only he claims they are from grateful Soviet citizens, Sue Carpenter and the crew of the Ark Royal.
 Eddie barely manages to play along with the joke with his usual dripping sarcasm:

-: It's in Russian.
-Eddie
+Richie: It's in Russian.

-: That's what Russian is!
+Richie: That's what Russian is!

 - Carla is upset because her husband Eddie is out of town and didn't remember Valentine's Day, so the guys all pitch in to buy her a flower delivery.
 She catches on when she sees that the card is signed "Eddie," which isn't her husband's real name.

 - In the Ballet Episode Sam forges a letter from the Boston Ballet saying that Diane would've be a perfect fit for their company 10 years ago (which in context should be perfectly acceptable to Diane, since she knows she's "over the hill" to become a ballet dancer).
 But then she decides to try out anyway and is terrible.

 - On the CSI/CSI: NY crossover episode, "In Vino Vertias," the kidnappers use Mac Taylor's girlfriend's phone to send fake flirty text messages between her and another man as part of a robbery scheme.
 Before they realized the sham, the Vegas investigators strongly hinted to Mac that Christine might be cheating on him.

 - Happened in two other CSI: NY episodes:

 - "Life Sentence": A perp Mac & his former partner, Bill Hunt, had put away 17 years earlier somehow sent Hunt a text from Mac, luring him to Mac's office so he could shoot them both from the building across the street.

 - "The Lady in the Lake": A killer sent texts to the victim's boyfriend so he would think she had left town after a fight they'd had.